 MATH 460-3 Mathematics Seminar Topic will vary from year to year.
 Offered in a seminar format with limited enrolment.
 Students will complete a substantial project under the supervision of the instructor.

-Prerequisites: fourth year standing and permission of the instructor
+Prerequisites: Completed 90 credit hours and permission of the instructor